piyalidas10/angular-library/README.md

 ## Build

-Run `./appbuild.sh` to build the project.
+Run `ng build weather` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Run `npm run myscript` to execute the 3 commands one by one 1. npm install 2. npm run build 3. ng serve

 ## Running unit tests